Serving

 • Estimates of the signal-to-noise required and expected, and justification for the number of nights requested for the entire program, as well as exposure time

-• If requesting less than full nights, indicate which portion of the night is requested (in Hawai'i ST)
+• If requesting less than full nights, the portion of the night that is requested (in HT)

 • Cadence/Target of Opportunity justification, if needed

-• Scheduling flexibility/date specific observing and back-up/descope plans, if applicable.
-Information can be summarized in a table for clarity.
+• Scheduling flexibility/date specific observing and back-up/descope plans, if applicable (can be summarized in a table for clarity)

-• If new or unusual techniques are to be used, make clear how observations and calibrations will be obtained
+• If new or unusual techniques are to be used, how the observations and calibrations will be obtained

 • Any other information that may assist the TAC in evaluating the scientific merits of the proposal and its suitability for the Keck Telescopes

-• A complete and well-justified target list with sufficient information (magnitudes, coordinates) to determine scheduling within the semester, including which part of the night is requested if asking for less than full nights.
+Target List: A complete and well-justified target list with sufficient information (magnitudes, coordinates) to determine scheduling within the semester, including which part of the night is requested if asking for less than full nights, is required.
+Proposers should ensure that their targets are observable during the time period(s) they are requesting.
 Applications without such lists will be rejected.
 In the case of Target of Opportunity (ToO) targets or sources being drawn from on-going surveys (e.g., TESS) or very large samples of sources (e.g., from deep extragalactic fields), a description of the nature and location of the potential targets must be provided in sufficient detail for the TAC to make a thorough review.

 The proposal should be aimed at someone who is not a specialist in the particular area of astronomy under study.
 A specific scientific case with a connection to the bigger picture, rather than a broad general one, is usually more successful with the TAC.